Restore data using a recovery database

 Some backup applications have the ability to restore Exchange data directly to a recovery database.
 Windows Server Backup can restore only file-level backups to a recovery database.
 It cannot be used to restore application-level backups to a recovery database.

 The database must be in a clean shutdown state.
-Because an RDB is an alternate restore location for all databases, all restored databases will be in a dirty shutdown state.
+If the previously restored databases is in a dirty shutdown state.
 You must use Eseutil /R to put restored databases into a clean shutdown state.
+If you are running Exchange 2019 and utilizing a MCDB you must use Eseutil /R /i

 Use the Shell to recover data using a recovery database